microsoft/coyote/docs/concepts/actors/logging.md

 For example, see the `ActorRuntimeLogGraphBuilder` class which implements `IActorRuntimeLog` and generates a directed graph representing all activities that happened during the execution of your actors.
 See [activity coverage](../../how-to/coverage.md) for an example graph output.
-The `coyote` test tool sets this up for you when you specify `--graph` or `--coverage activity` command line options.
+The `coyote` test tool sets this up for you when you specify `--actor-graph` or `--coverage activity` command line options.

 See [IActorRuntimeLog API documentation](../../ref/Microsoft.Coyote.Actors/IActorRuntimeLog.md).